 Doing the Right Thing for the Ranch Thing

-Emma (Greer Grammer) had planned to wait for her mum to pick her up from school but after some ribbing from her friends she goes with them.
+Emma (Greer Grammer - Undergrad Nightmare) had planned to wait for her mum to pick her up from school but after some ribbing from her friends ends up going off with them.
 Their destination is a ranch where they dare each other to climb in over the fence.
-Unfortunately things don't go to plan and Emma ends up caught and being ordered by the school's principle to do some community service at the ranch doing what ever they want her to do.
-It is there under the supervision of Kevin (Joey Lawrence) and Susan (Missi Pyle) that she learns all about the abandoned horses which the ranch takes in and finds herself bonding with one very temperamental horse called Chance.
+Unfortunately things don't go to plan and Emma ends up caught and being ordered by the school's principle to do community service at the ranch, doing what ever jobs they give her to do.
+It is there, under the supervision of Kevin (Joey Lawrence - Saved by Grace) and Susan (Missi Pyle - Just My Luck), that she learns all about the abandoned horses which the ranch takes in and finds herself bonding with one very temperamental horse called Chance.
 But Emma learns that the ranch is in financial difficulty and so with her friends set about trying to save the place.

 What this all boils down to is that "Emma's Chance" is truthfully just another horse movie but one which is well made and the sort of wholesome family entertainment which makes you feel good that this sort of movie still gets made.